 One possible explanation of why biosecurity restrictions have temporarily been lifted in the West is that we are undergoing the transition from the religious phase of the biosecurity state, which entailed the reordering of homogeneous society according to new cultic practices and dogma, to its military phase; but both have existed side by side from the beginning, with the power of the state that for two years has been turned against its own people returning to its former function.
 The difference between the past 40 years of neoliberalism and the return of fascism is that, while the former directed the violence of the capitalist state externally in imperialist wars and military invasions — with El Salvador, Grenada, the Persian Gulf, Panama, Iraq, Kuwait, Afghanistan, Yemen, Libya and Syria being only the most well-known — in the latter those forces are being directed internally, by riot police, counter-terrorism paramilitaries and homeland security services, against the populations that vote for, fund and turn a blind eye to its violence.
 For the past two years, the forces that have been employed externally in wars of aggression against sovereign nations have been turned by the governments of the global biosecurity state against those who sat by and voted for them to turn the rest of the world into their killing fields.
 Now those fields are being expanded by NATO.

 Like most on the political Left in the interwar period, Bataille understood fascism as ‘an imperious response to the growing threat of a working-class movement’.
 And the ability of fascism to unite religious and military authority in the politically new figure of the Leader derived from the fact that, in opposition to communism, which seeks to exacerbate the class war, fascism is characterised by the ‘uniting of classes’.
-This power of unification, Bataille says, is derived from the military aspect of fascism, which erases the class differences of its recruits beneath a uniform that homogenises both appearance and actions.
-Today, the response to COVID-19 has similarly erased the political differences of party, newspaper and electorate beneath the military flag of the ‘war on COVID’.
-Conservative and Labourite, Daily Telegraph and Guardian reader, entrepreneur and environmentalist — all have united in their advocacy of restrictions, their calls for greater punishments, their demands to suspend our human rights and freedoms.
-Maintaining social distancing, obeying directional arrows and participating in collective rituals like clapping for the NHS transpose into civilian life such military forms as standing to attention, marching in formation and military parades, with the individual identity of the biosecurity recruit erased beneath the uniformity of both mask and behaviour.
+This power of unification, Bataille argued, is derived from the military aspect of fascism, which erases the class differences of its recruits beneath a uniform that homogenises both appearance and actions.
+Of course, beneath that homogeneity is a hierarchical military structure even more stratified than that of social class, and whose head is the fascist Leader.
+But today, the response to COVID-19 has similarly erased the political differences of party, newspaper and electorate beneath the military flag of the ‘war on COVID’.
+Conservative and Labourite, Telegraph and Guardian reader, entrepreneur and environmentalist — all have united in their advocacy of restrictions, their calls for greater punishments, their demands to suspend our human rights and freedoms.
+Indeed, maintaining social distancing, obeying directional arrows in shops and the street and participating in collective rituals like clapping for the NHS transpose into civilian life such military forms as standing to attention, marching in formation and military parades, with the individual identity of the biosecurity recruit erased beneath the uniformity of both mask and behaviour.
+What is erased by fascism, in other words, is not the distinctions of class and rank but the political identity of the recruit.

-From the immense resources and productive forces squandered on the two World Wars to the vast accumulation of wealth by the most powerful commercial corporations in the world today and, most recently, the $33 billion in ‘military aid’ the US is sending to its Ukrainian puppet government, the production of the imperious, sovereign pole of heterogeneous authority is not only opposed to its impoverished, abject pole, but also produces it.
-The poverty of the global working class is not an unfortunate consequence of the failure of capitalism to feed, clothe, house, educate and care for the health of 99 per cent of the population of the globe, but instead the product of its success in keeping the labour force that produces its wealth from sharing in its profits.
-The unproductive expenditure of material and labour, whether in lockdowns or war is, first of all, the consumption of those resources to ends that are kept from the producers of the wealth it consumes.
+From the immense resources and productive forces squandered on the two World Wars to the vast accumulation of wealth by the most powerful commercial corporations in the world today and, most recently, the $33 billion in ‘military aid’ the US is sending to its Ukrainian puppet government to wage a proxy war on Russia, the production of the imperious, sovereign pole of heterogeneous authority is not only opposed to its impoverished, abject pole, but also produces it.
+The poverty of the global working class is not an unfortunate consequence of the failure of capitalism to feed, clothe, house, educate and care for the health of 95 per cent of the population of the globe, but instead the product of its success in keeping the labour force that produces its wealth from sharing in its profits.
+The unproductive expenditure of material and labour, whether in lockdown or the permanent state of war in which the USA has been since World War Two is, first of all, the consumption of those resources to ends that are kept from the producers of the wealth it consumes.
+It’s not by chance that the USA, the wealthiest nation in history, has a defence budget of $773 billion this year, but doesn’t have free health care.
 The labour time in which the working class can be fed, housed and educated must be squandered in producing the sovereign and imperious forms of heterogeneous authority before which they are then commanded to kneel in obedience and, eventually, convinced to revere as their protectors.
-We shouldn’t forget that it is the financial sector that the public sector has bailed out with trillions of dollars of electronic money to which the working class is now in debt for generations to come.
+We shouldn’t forget that it is the financial sector the governments of the West has bailed out with $10 trillion of electronic money to which the working class is now in debt for generations to come.
 In this respect, the coronavirus ‘crisis’ is a demonstration of how homogeneous society produces the poles of the heterogeneous, both the imperious and the impoverished.
 And yet, it is the corporate leaders of this global technocracy that have emerged from the ‘pandemic’ they declared as the sovereign and imperious authority before which the newly impoverished and abject must now bow in obedience and fear if not yet in universal reverence.

 ‘In principle, it seems that revolutionary movements that develop in a democracy are hopeless, at least so long as the memory of earlier struggles against a royal authority has been attenuated and no longer necessarily sets heterogeneous reactions in opposition to imperious forms.
 In fact, it is evident that the situation of the major democratic powers, where the fate of the Revolution is being played out, does not warrant the slightest confidence: it is only the very nearly indifferent attitude of the proletariat that has permitted these countries to avoid fascist formations.’